BestTimesToVisit.com Logo

 Rental Car

-Cost:Rental car prices vary significantly based on the company, car type, and rental duration.
-Expect to pay around 700-1500 CZK (approx. $30-65 USD) per day for a basic car, plus fuel.
+Cost:Rental car prices vary greatly, but expect to pay around 700-1500 CZK (approx. $30-65 USD) per day for a compact car, plus fuel and parking.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.